wonsunahn/CS1632_SlowLife/README.md

 ON A SEPARATE PAGE, write a brief report on the first feature you optimized.
-Write the name of the feature, the methods you refactored, and a VisualVM screenshot of method "Hot spots" *after* the refactoring.
-Please only include the "Hot spots" window in the interest of space.
-Please refer to Exercise 4 on how the Hot spots window looks like.
+Write the name of the feature, the methods you refactored, and a VisualVM export of method "Hot spots" before and after refactoring.
+Please refer to Exercise 4 on how the Hot spots export file looks like.

-ON A SEPARATE PAGE, write a brief report on the second feature you optimized.
+ON A SEPARATE PAGE, do the same for the second feature optimized.
-Write the name of the feature, the methods you refactored, and a VisualVM screenshot of method "Hot spots" *after* the refactoring.
-Please take care not to click on any other feature while profiling (including the first feature).

-There are two features with performance problems as I mentioned (as in two buttons).
-Make sure you include both of them.
-One feature has two problematic methods, another feature has one problematic method.

-## Grading
+# Grading

 * Report - 10%
 * Performance tests on your optimized methods (autograder) - 45%
 * Pinning tests on your optimized methods (autograder) - 15%